arunp77/Machine-Learning/Projects-ML/README.md

             run: python deploy.py
         ```
           This GitHub Actions workflow will be triggered on every push to the main branch, running your tests and build script.

-**3. Continuous Monitoring and Rollback:**

-   * **Performance Monitoring:**
-      - Continuous monitoring tools (e.g., Prometheus) track the model's performance in real-time.
-      - Metrics such as accuracy, response time, and error rates are continuously monitored to detect any anomalies.

-   * **Alerts and Notifications:**
-      - Automated alert systems notify the development team of any significant deviations from expected performance.
-      - Alerts may trigger interventions or investigations to address issues promptly.

-   * **Automated Rollback:**
-      - If the model's performance degrades beyond acceptable thresholds, an automated rollback mechanism is initiated.
-      - The system reverts to the previous version of the model to maintain service reliability while the issue is investigated.

 **Conclusion:**